-Family law includes the determination of paternity; a case where we must know whether the alleged father is the biological father of a child.
+Family law includes the determination of paternity, a case where we must know whether the alleged father is the child's biological father.
 We represent both mothers and fathers in paternity cases in South Florida.
-A man may be a presumptive father, a putative father, a prospective father, or an unmarried biological father, and yet have no rights other than notice of proceedings with respect to the child.
+A man may be a presumptive father, a putative father, a prospective father, or an unmarried biological father, yet have no rights other than notice of proceedings with respect to the child.
 If the child is born to a woman who is married to someone other than the man in question, he may be entitled to even less.How Do I Determine Paternity?

-Paternity cases in the State of Florida may include child support, time-sharing and parenting plans for either parent, which can be determined through mediation or litigation.
-We know that these are difficult cases that are highly emotional and the attorneys of Christy L. Hertz, P.A., will treat your case with care and understanding to reach a resolution that is in the best interest of your child.
+Paternity cases in the State of Florida may include child support, time-sharing, and parenting plans for either parent, which can be determined through mediation or litigation.
+We know that these are difficult cases that are highly emotional, and the attorneys of Hertz • Sager will treat your case with care and understanding to reach a resolution that is in the best interest of your child.

 Please contact us either online or by telephone at 305.444.3323 so we can to schedule a consultation with you.Father’s Rights